 Only after your dog is really good with the "quiet" command, then you can move onto the bark command.
 In order to train your dog to bark, follow these steps:

 - Like with the “quiet” command, choose one simple word for the “bark” command.
 Among the best choices, you can find “speak", "bark" or simply "talk".
-Nonetheless, you are free to come up with your own word as long as it is easy to remember!
-Try to avoid any phrase.
+Nonetheless, you are free to come up with your own word as long as it is simple and easy to remember!
 Also, the cue word cannot sound too much like any other cue word you use or your dog's name.

 - As with the previous command, you have to start by getting your dog to bark naturally.

-- Congratulate him by giving him a treat or toy.
+- Praise him by giving him a treat or toy.

-- Proceed to repeat the speak command method several times until your dog gets it.
+- Repeat this method several times until your dog gets it.

 More tips to keep in mind!

 - Any rewards you use to teach your dog to speak should be immediate and very valuable to him.
-Learning how to teach a dog to speak is not simple!
-So you need to properly motivate him.
-By any means possible you need to make the action "worth it" to your pet.
-You can use small liver treats, chicken, or similar training treats.
+Teaching a dog to speak is not simple!
+So you need to properly motivate your pet.
+By any means possible, you need to make the action "worth it".
+You can use small liver treats, chicken, or or even his absolute favourite toy for this purpose.

-- There are dog owners that prefer to teach "speak" first, rather than "quiet".
-Others like to teach them together.
+- Some dog owners prefer to teach "speak" first, rather than "quiet".
+Others like to teach both commands together.
 It is up to you!
-But many vets advise to teach them separately and begin with quiet!
-But then again, it depends on your dog’s willingness and ability to learn.

 - Don’t forget to be patient but consistent.
-Any of these commands can take weeks to learn.
+Both of these commands can take weeks to learn.

 - Do not reward your dog unless he does exactly what you want him to.

-- Avoid teaching “speak” command to puppies until he/she develops the ability and desire to bark.
+- Avoid teaching “speak” to puppies until he/she develops the ability and desire to bark.

-- A clicker can also be a great instrument to train your dog to speak or be quiet.
+- Using the clicker training method can also be a great instrument to train your dog to speak or be quiet.

-Knowing how to teach a dog to speak might be challenging but worth it.
+Teaching a dog to speak might be challenging but worth it.
 Every pet parent likes a disciplined dog!
 The “quiet” and “speak” commands are very useful.
 So, what are you waiting for?
-It is time for you to become a master dog trainer!
+Its time for you to become a master dog trainer!